 Why is light switch troubleshooting so important?
 Identifying and repairing a failing switch doesn’t just help you avoid issues with your lighting.
 It also protects you from the very real risk of electrical fires and shocks.
 These troubleshooting tips also ensure you don’t damage your home’s circuitry, especially with lights that stay on for long periods, such as your porch light.

 A bad light switch can cause a delay in your lights turning on or off whenever you flip the switch.
 This problem can worsen over time.
-Sometimes, a delayed response could be due to worn-out contacts in the switch or even a faulty mechanism.
-The delay could be due to a loose connection, too.
-Like flickering lights, it can also be due to a problem with the light itself.
+This usually happens due to worn-out contacts in the switch, a faulty mechanism, or a loose wiring connection.

 If the switch plate feels warm to the touch, it could be a sign of a bad light switch.
 A warm switchplate can sometimes indicate a loose connection or faulty wiring, which can be a major safety hazard.
 If you notice a warm switchplate, turn off the power to the switch and call a licensed electrician immediately.

-If you notice a burning smell when you turn on the switch, it may be a sign of a bad light switch.
+If you notice a burning smell when you turn on the switch, it’s almost certainly a sign of a bad switch, and you should shut off the circuit and have an electrician inspect the switch right away..
 A burnt smell can often indicate an electrical issue, such as a short circuit.
-Turning off the power to the switch is essential to prevent additional damage from happening.
-Reaching out to a professional to check your wiring and electrical components is critical due to the risk of a fire.
+Turn off the power to the switch to prevent additional damage, and reach out to a professional to check your wiring and electrical components and prevent a fire.

 A light switch may eventually feel loose or wobbly, which is often a sign of a bad switch.
 A loose switch may be due to a worn-out mechanism or faulty wiring.
 In some cases, the switch may have been improperly installed, causing it to loosen over time.
 If this switch is used multiple times per day, it’s likely to worsen quickly.